 Collocations for breach - noun

-1. breaking of a law/an agreement/a rule
+1. breaking of a law, agreement, rule, etc.

-minor | security
+minor

-VERB + BREACH
+VERB + breach

 constitute

-Such behaviour constitutes a breach of confidentiality.
+Such actions constitute a breach of confidentiality.

-Such behaviour constitutes a breach of confidentiality.
+Such actions constitute a breach of confidentiality.

 commit

-in ~ of
+in breach of

-~ of
+breach of

 a minor breach of discipline